jpslane/link_state/README.md

 Design
 -------
 Manager makes a topology of nodes and gives path cost to each node.
 Each node runs a link state protocol for its routing table.
+Most of the implementation is contained in monitor_neighbors.hpp when it likely shouldn't be.
+However, it works.